 There was also chocolate!
 Puyricard chocolates, named after the village in Provence where a Belgian couple began their French chocolate making.
 Known as the chocolate company of Provence, Puyricard has 17 swanky shops - 13 in southern France and 4 in Paris.
 Believe me it's hard to resist spending all your euros in the store.
 We got out of there quite cheaply, a 250-gram box of assorted (we picked them) chocolates were a mere 23 euros.
 Along with delicious chocolates and calissons, they offer guided visits to their chocolate making facility in Puyricard and chocolate classes.

 An MOF Patissier in Aix!
 For those of you who've seen Kings of Pastry, you know the MOF, short for Meilleur Ouvrier de France (Best Worker in France) for pastry award isn't given out lightly.
 Riederer's pastry chef, Phillipe Segond has the MOF title, and his pristine pastries are evidence of it.
 The pastry shop is right on the Cours Mirabeau and full of so many pretty sweet things, I need to go back to try them all.

 The oldest pastry shop in Aix.
 Patisserie Bechard, opened since 1870, was our first and last stop in Aix.
 Both times, it was packed with locals ordering their daily dose of French pastries.
 They had a huge selection of classic French and regional pastries and the place had a homey vibe.
 I could have spent all day in the shop.
 Their Tarte Tropézienne, a house specialty, was very good.

-Join me in Provence for a French Pastry Culinary Vacation and learn how to create classic French pastries!
+Or, you can join me in Provence for a week-long French Pastry-Making Vacation and learn how to create classic French pastries!
 I'm sure Tuula will make a guest appearance during the tour.
 Details here: Pastry-Making Vacation in Provence

 Bastide du Cours